Ruben35/electron-react-vite-boilerplate/README.md

-# Electron - React boilerplate
+# Electron - React boilerplate :electron:

-A fast and optimized ⚡️ Electron-React boilerplate 📦 which uses Vite as frontend tooling 🛠️.
+A fast and optimized ⚡️ Electron-React boilerplate :electron: which uses Vite as frontend tooling 🛠️.

 ## Installation :wrench: